 So, why aren’t executives with disabilities self-identifying?
 There are many reasons.
 The falseness of perceived weakness.
 The perception that we may be unable to do the job.
 The possible need for reasonable accommodations.
 Think about public opinion on Bernie Sanders’ leadership ability, based on his age, when he ran for President in 2016 and how the Senator’s heart attack several months ago might imply a lack of fitness for office and detrimentally impact his current bid for election.

 With age comes disability.
 It can be a natural consequence of aging.
 People with disabilities, on average, are 16 years older than non-disabled people.
 But, it has little to do with talent and the ability to perform well in most executive positions.
-Wearing eyeglasses and hearing aids, utilizing a cane or even a handrail for stability or an elevator instead of stairs, and seeing medical specialists for cardiac, diabetic and hypertension conditions all fit the category of adapting to sight, mobility and hearing impairments.
+Wearing eyeglasses and hearing aids, utilizing a cane or even a handrail for stability or an elevator instead of stairs, and seeing medical specialists for cardiac, diabetic and hypertension conditions all fit the category of adapting to sight, mobility and deaf or hard of hearing.
 Guess what folks, you have, or will likely acquire, a disability during your golden years.
 In fact, 83 percent of disabilities are acquired, after birth, during our lifetimes.

 The lack of individuals in leadership roles revealing their disabilities is reflective of the employment woes people with disabilities experience.
 Though the landmark 30th anniversary of the passage of the Americans with Disabilities Act (ADA) is in July, the employment of people with disabilities continues to be an area where we’ve barely improved our rate of employment.
 We’re still seeing an outrageously low labor force participation rate, the percentage of people who are working or actively looking for work, by individuals with disabilities.
 If well-educated, qualified individuals aren’t even in the workforce, how could they possibly climb the corporate ladder, or shall I say ‘ramp’?